cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 }
 ```

-The UpgradeError MUST have an associated verification function added to the connection and client interfaces so that a counterparty may verify that chain has stored an error in the UpgradeError path.
+The UpgradeError MUST have an associated verification membership and non-membership functions added to the connection interface so that a counterparty may verify that chain has stored an error in the UpgradeError path.

 ```typescript
 // ConnectionEnd VerifyConnectionUpgradeError method